-The modern version of taekwondo is based on a much older form, Taekkyon.
+The modern version of taekwondo is loosely based on a much older form, Taekkyon.
 This was created in the 6-12th century.
 During the Japanese colonial period, Taekkyon was banned.
+It was hidden as a child's game that was played but had high kicks and punches used in taekwondo.
 Here is a link to read more.
 It is a very interesting read to understand the politics and culture that creates the uniqueness of this martial art.

 General Choi Hong Hi

 During the Japanese occupation of Korea (1910-1945), karate greatly influenced martial arts.
 Many practitioners adopted this style as Korean Karate.
 In fact, Master Choi's school in New Brunswick had a sign for "Korean Karate", not Taekwondo.

 This ancient, bare knuckled style was at the foundation of modern day taekwondo.
 Tae Kwon Do literally means foot-hand-art.
 More eloquently it is the way of the smashing foot and crushing hand.
 Poetic!

 Traditional Taekwondo came from nine original kwons, or schools.
 Here is great pictorial summary of the origins of Tkd:

 An excellent summary can also be found here. https://en.m.wikipedia.org/wiki/Taekwondo

 This training emphasized the military application for fighting and self defense over the newer style used for sport.

 There were several pioneers in this time that brought forward these kwons, or schools, into practice in Korea after World War II.
 Kim Un-yong and Choi He hong were two of them.